kinematic-lab/kinematic-lab/.github/ISSUE_TEMPLATE/chore.md

 ---
-name: Frontend / Chore
+name: Chore
-about: Other tasks not encompassed by the other templates.
+about: Tasks not encompassed by the other templates.
 title: 'chore(`scope`): description'
 labels: frontend/chore, status/todo
 assignees: AskeLange